cceh/kosh/docs/deployment.md

 3. ['.kosh' file](#kosh_file)

 ### <a name="data_xml"></a>Lexical data in XML
-You can index **any valid XML** files.
+You can add to Kosh **any valid XML** file.
 The following entry belongs to the the Basque dictionary [Hiztegi Batua](https://github.com/cceh/kosh_data/blob/master/hiztegibatua/hiztegibatua.xml).
-This dictionary has been compiled by the Royal Academie of the Basque Language, Euzkaltzaindia.
+This dictionary has been compiled by the Academy of the Basque Language, Euzkaltzaindia.
 It is available in [PDF](http://www.euskaltzaindia.eus/dok/eaeb/hiztegibatua/hiztegibatua.pdf) and in [XML](http://www.euskaltzaindia.eus/dok/eaeb/hiztegibatua/hiztegibatua.xml) format.
 A copy of the XML version and Kosh-backed APIs for it are available at [Kosh Data](implementations/kosh_data.md)